dhruvpgit24/Websites/Bookora/Bookora/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules. a book website that is use to sell or buy a new book

 Currently, two official plugins are available: